mythribijwar/qrng-qiskit/README.md

 Result  : 10011110  (ciphertext — meaningless without the key)
 ```

-XOR the ciphertext with the same key again and you recover the original message.
-That's decryption.
+XOR the ciphertext with the same key again and recover the original message.

-Claude Shannon proved in 1949 that OTP is mathematically unbreakable — as long as the key is truly random and used only once.
-Classical PRNGs don't qualify.
-Quantum measurement does.

 ---